 Compare the old ways with the new

-Here we would like to compare the opportunities that we had when we came in Australia in the sixties as legal migrant, to the opportunities of today with all these illegal migrants that arrive by boat and other illegal ways, so let compare the old ways of migrating with the new ways.
+Here we would like to compare the opportunities, that we had when we came in Australia in the sixties as selected legal migrant, to the opportunities of today with all these illegal migrants that arrive uninvited by boat and other illegal ways, so, let compare the old ways of migrating with the new ways.

-So, let us compare the way that I and most other emigrants around the sixties, with what is happening today illegal emigration, so that we might be able to spot some of the reasons why things don’t seem to work as good as they used to work.
+Now, let us compare the way that I and most other emigrants around the sixties, had to do to come to Australia, with what is happening today illegal emigration, so that we might be able to spot some of the reasons why things don’t seem to work as good as they used to work then.

-Now I hope that I have explained how strict they were then, but I believe that this was a good thing then, because as I have already said when I went to the unemployment office even though I did not speak much English they did everything possible to find us a job, and if they could not find us a job they would pay us the unemployment benefit.
+Now, I hope that I have explained enough how strict they were then, before they gave you a visa to come to work in Australia.
+Anyhow, I could say that this screening would be emigrant was a good thing after all, because after that it was a lot easier when you were in Australia, since they knew just about anything about you that they needed to know, so, the authorities here were more relaxed.
+As I have already said above, when I went to the unemployment office even though I did not speak much English they did everything possible to find us a job, and if they could not find us a job soon enough, they would pay us the unemployment benefit.

-Anyhow this hub is becoming too long, so see you next time with another hub called; Australian building industry, where we will be continuing telling you my life story and what I have done in Australia to earn a living.
+Anyhow this article is becoming too long, so, see you next time with another article called; Australian building industry, where we will be continuing telling you my life story and what I have done in Australia to earn a living.
 See you there.

 - An old man life story

 Let any old man do his life duty by Writing An Autobiography about his own life and what he has learned from it, so that humanity may learn from what he has learned during his life.

 Building affordable houses for sale is usually good business, when they sell easily; sometimes the builder has to sell at cost in order to continue building more houses, this is good for the buyers.